 This family owned chain managed to reach nearly 500 000 people with ads that show how it has been supporting local farmers.
 But how much did that cost?
 The estimated cost for the campaign was $0.06 per video view.
 So, how did this company achieve this goal?

-For the Shoprite example that we gave at the top, brand awareness was chosen as the objective.
+For the Shoprite example that we gave at the top, brand awareness was chosen as the campaign objective.
 What this means is that you simply wish to make an impression in the minds of the people who you are targeting with your Facebook ads.
 You can also choose video views or store visits as your Objectives.

-The success or failure of your Facebook advertising project is largely going to be dependent on your ability to narrow down on the right kind of audience.
-Remember what we have just said about Facebook having over 2.1 billion monthly active users.
+The success or failure of your Facebook advertising project is largely going to be dependent on your ability to define the right kind of audience.
+Remember what we have just said about Facebook having over 2.3 billion monthly active users.
 So, how do you zoom in on your target audience when creating Facebook Ads?

 Facebook allows you to create a wide range of ad types.
 The thing to remember, however, is that people on social media are usually in a hurry, meaning you only have a few seconds in which to capture their imagination.
 You can do so with the help of an image, or a picture that best conveys the values that you are likely to associate with your brand.